A partnership of the National Park Service and the United States Forest Service.

 MT WHITNEY PERMITS

 As the tallest peak in the lower 48 states, Mt Whitney is a popular destination.
-In order to preserve this area as a wilderness, permits are required for all day use and overnight trips in the "Whitney Zone."
-All the info you'll need is available from the Inyo National Forest.
+In order to preserve this area as a wilderness, permits are required for all all multi day trips and day use in the “Whitney Zone."
+All the info you’ll need is available from the Inyo National Forest.

 Muir-Body2